 Next God calls to all people to devise a scheme against his purpose, saying: “Be injurious, O you peoples, and be shattered to pieces; and give ear, all you in distant parts of the earth!
 Gird yourselves, and be shattered to pieces!
 Gird yourselves, and be shattered to pieces!
 Plan out a scheme, and it will be broken up!
 Speak any word, and it will not stand, for God is with us!”

 Of interest to us today is the fact that the prophecy speaks to “all you in distant parts of the earth.”
-Whereas, the tiny kingdom of Judah was probably unknown in the distant parts of the earth during the time of Isaiah, the Watchtower and Jehovah’s Witnesses are known internationally.
+Whereas the tiny kingdom of Judah was probably unknown in the distant parts of the earth during the time of Isaiah, the Watchtower and Jehovah’s Witnesses are known internationally.
 The Society has unquestionably published God’s name to the most distant parts of the earth.
-As an indication of the scope of the work the Watchtower Society is accomplishing, the message of Jehovah’s Witnesses is now published in an astounding 595 languages!
-And over the past ten years 20 billion pieces of literature have been produced!
+As an indication of the scope of the work the Watchtower Society is accomplishing, the message of Jehovah’s Witnesses is now published in over 1,000 languages!

 In modern times there is an ongoing scheme being pursued by the elites running the world to eradicate all that is connected with the Renaissance, including the nation-state system and Christianity, and revert to a corporatist-run feudal system administered by the United Nations – the so-called new world order.
 Ultimately, the Devil’s intention is to use that last kingdom to eradicate Jehovah’s people from the earth.